woossi0/suite/docs/usermanual/source/processing/processes/vector/intersectionfc.rst

 Related processes
 -----------------

-* Area calculation is a time consuming operation, so it may make sense to calculate the intersection in one process and the areas in another.
+* Area calculation is a time consuming operation, so it may help to calculate the intersection in one process and the areas in another.
 The :ref:`gs:Transform <processing.processes.vector.transform>` process can perform area calculations using the ``area()`` function.
-The ``gs:Transform`` process has other similar function such as ``length()`` that can be used recompute other values that may have become be invalid following the the intersection process.
+The ``gs:Transform`` process has similar functions such as ``length()`` that can be used recompute  values that may be invalid following the intersection process.
-* The :ref:`gs:Clip <processing.processes.vector.clip>` process performs a similar operation in the geometries of the clipped area, and it can be used to produce similar results.
-The difference is that ``gs:Clip`` takes as input only a single feature collection along with a geometry.
-This means that there are only one set of attributes; they are passed to the output without modifications.
+* The :ref:`gs:Clip <processing.processes.vector.clip>` process performs a similar operation with the geometries of the clipped area, and it can be used to produce similar results.
+However, ``gs:Clip`` only accepts as input a single feature collection along with a geometry.
+This means  there is only one set of attributes passed to the output without modification.
 * The :ref:`gs:UnionFeatureCollection <processing.processes.vector.unionfc>` process performs a union operation on two feature collections instead of an intersection.